Hubble tension and matter inhomogeneities: a theoretical perspective: Perturbation theory

 \subsection{Redshift dependence}

 Considering the isotropic condition, the perturbed metric in spherical coordinates is

-where the field $\Phi$ is spherically symmetric, $|\Phi(t,r)| \ll 1$ and $d\Omega^2 = d\theta^2+\sin(\theta)^2 d \phi^2$.
+where the field $\Phi$ is spherically symmetric, $|\Phi(\tau,r)| \ll 1$ and $d\Omega^2 = d\theta^2+\sin(\theta)^2 d \phi^2$.

 To find an expression for the luminosity distance that considers the effects produced by the perturbation, we have to get an expression for the redshift as a function of the perturbations.
-Imagine a photon emitted at time $t_e$ at distance $r_e$ which is received at the origin at $r = 0$ at $t_o$.
-A second photon is emitted at $t_e + \Delta t_e$ and received at $t_o + \Delta t_o$ ($e$ for emitted and $o$ for observed).
-Both emissions satisfy that $ds^2 = 0$.
-If we consider that the trajectory is radial \footnote{Note that the minus sign appears because the light travels to us.
-Then the integration has to be made from $r_e\to 0$ and $t_e\to t_o$.
-If there is no expansion, then $\frac{-r_e}{t_o-t_e}=-c$.}, then

-We parametrise the photon trajectory from $r_e$ to $r=0$ as $\gamma(t)$.
-We do not require to know the explicit function. $\gamma(t)$ is a function because for every $t$ in the trajectory there is only one position $\gamma(t)$.
-Furthermore, $\gamma(t)$ is bijective because the light always moves to us.
-Note that $\gamma(t)$ is the same expression for both trajectories but with different domains and images.
-In other words, both particles see the same field $\Phi$ but different times $t$ and positions $r$.
-For both trajectories, we can express $\Phi(r,t)$ as a function of $t$ because, for every photon, the only relevant information is how $\Phi$ is when the photon travels along that trajectory.
-Note that $\Phi$ does not change in small scales ($\Delta t_o$ and $\Delta t_e$ are small because they are related with frequency).
-The parametrization of the trajectories for both photons is $\gamma_1$ and $\gamma_2$.
-The beginning and the end of the trajectories are

-Using this parametrisation, the $\Phi$ potential can be written as a function of the time.
-Then, applying the equation \eqref{eq:radial_eq} to both trajectories (linear order), we get
+In order to get these expression, we followed the Chapter 7.1 of \citep{weinberg_book}.
+A light ray traveling toward the center of the Robertson-Walker coordinate system from the direction $\hat{n}$ will have a co-moving radial coordinate $r$ related to $\tau$ by or in other words,